eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 void free_page(unsigned long addr)
 ```

-`kmalloc()` can be used to allocate byte sized chunks. `kmalloc()` works similarly to `malloc()`, except it also takes a `flags` parameter. `kmalloc()` returns a pointer to a byte size chunk that is at least `bytes` size in length.
+`kmalloc()` can be used to allocate byte-size chunks. `kmalloc()` works similarly to `malloc()`, except it also takes a `flags` parameter. `kmalloc()` returns a pointer to a byte-size chunk that is at least `bytes` size in length.
 On error it returns `NULL` {% cite lkd -l 238 %}.

 ### GFP mask flags

-gfp mask flags are flags that are passed to kernel allocator functions.
-GFP stands for `__get_free_pages` {% cite lkd -l 238 %}
+GFP (Get Free Page) mask flags are flags that are passed to kernel allocator functions {% cite lkd -l 238 %}

-gfp flags are represented with the `gfp_t` type.
+GFP flags are represented with the `gfp_t` type.
 There are three types of flags:

-- Action modifiers. specify how the kernel should allocate memory.
+- Action modifiers—specify how the kernel should allocate memory.
-- Zone modifiers specify what zone to allocate from.
+- Zone modifiers—specify what zone to allocate from.
-- Type flags specify a combination of a zone and an action type.
+- Type flags—specify a combination of a zone and an action type.

 {% cite lkd -l 238-9 %}